muuvmuuv/vscode-sundial/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project, something you wan to see or improvements
-title: "[FEATURE] – This would be killin'"
+title: "[FEATURE] This would be killin'"
 labels: ''
 assignees: ''
 ---